wadearnold/docs/docs/ACH_File_Structure.md

 | *6* | 75-77 | 3 | Alphanumeric | Originating DFI Branch Country Code | USb” = United States<br>(“b” indicates a blank space)<br>*For Inbound IATs:* This 3 position field contains a 2-character code as approved by the International Organization for Standardization (ISO) used to identify the country in which the branch of the bank that originated the entry is located.
 Values for other countries can be found on the International Organization for Standardization website: www.iso.org. | M |
 | *7* | 78-87 | 10 | blank | Reserved | Leave blank | n/a |
 | *8* | 88-94 | 7 | Numeric | Entry Detail Sequence Number | This field contains the ascending sequence number section of the Entry Detail Record‟s trace number.
 This number is the same as the last seven digits of the trace number (Field 13) of the related Entry Detail Record. | M |

+**NOTE**: For IAT Return Entries, each field of the 4th Addenda Record remains unchanged from the original 4th Addenda Record, except Entry Detail Sequence Number whihch reflects the Entry Detail Sequence Number assocoiated with the trace number assigned by the institituion preparing the Automated Return Entry.

 **IAT Fifth Addenda Record (714)**